mendix/docs/content/en/docs/refguide/general/mx-command-line-tool/adaptable.md

     * `1` – parameter validation error
     * `2` – output-related error
     * `3` – errors related to the execution of the operation
 * `Y` is the number of the parameter the error is related to (if applicable).
-It the error is not related to the parameters, this is zero.
+If the error is not related to the parameters, this is zero.
 * `Z` determines error details:
     * `1` – file is not found
     * `2` – app is too old